jingliangc/jingliangc.github.io/content/authors/admin/_index.md

 ## About Me

-I’m a PhD student at the University of Maryland(UMD), College Park.
-I’m working in the [GAMMA lab](https://gamma.umd.edu/) and advised by [Dr. Dinesh Manocha](https://www.cs.umd.edu/people/dmanocha).
-My focusing area is robotics and I’m interested in Navigation and Perception.
+I am a Ph.D. student at the University of Maryland, College Park, working in the [GAMMA lab](https://gamma.umd.edu/) under the guidance of [Dr. Dinesh Manocha](https://www.cs.umd.edu/people/dmanocha).
+My research focuses on robotics, particularly in navigation and perception.